PaulEzennolim/Carbon-flux-quatification/README.md

 ## Acknowledgments

-- **Thesis supervisor** — for guidance on experimental design and statistical methodology
+- **Thesis supervisor: Professor Po Yang (po.yang@sheffield.ac.uk)** — for guidance on experimental design and statistical methodology
 - **FLUXNET community** — for maintaining the open FLUXNET2015 database and all site principal investigators who contributed data
 - **AutonLab (CMU)** — for open-sourcing the TEMPO-80M foundation model